DoonMad/Memory-Game/readme.md

 - **Reset and Next Level Buttons**: Restart the current level or advance to the next level.

 ## How to Play
-1. Open the game in your browser.
+1. Open [this link](https://memory-game-nu-sepia.vercel.app/) in your browser.
 2. Click on cards to reveal their hidden symbols.
 3. Match pairs of cards to clear the board.
 4. Complete the level in the fewest moves and time to set records.